AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/converters.md

 slug: ../dev-guide/high-level/converters
 ---

-A converter is a class that converts .NET type to and from DynamoDb JSON or low-level `Document` object.
-A custom converter allows to work with unsupported types or to override the default converter behavior.
+A converter is a class that converts a .NET type to and from DynamoDB JSON or low-level `Document` object.
+A custom converter allows working with unsupported types or overriding the default converter behavior.

-Converters on par with DynamoDb JSON parsing are one of the most critical components from the performance point of view.
+Converters, along with with DynamoDB JSON parsing, are one of the most critical components from a performance perspective.
-All **EfficientDynamoDb** built-in converters are optimized separately for the entity to `Document` and entity to JSON conversions in order to allocate no additional memory.
+All **EfficientDynamoDb** built-in converters are optimized separately for both `Document` and JSON conversion, in order to allocate no additional memory.

 ## Built-in converters

-EfficientDynamoDb does not require to specify a converter explicitly for the following built-in types:
+EfficientDynamoDb does not require specifying a converter explicitly for the following built-in types:
 * Classes
 * Strings
 * Numbers: `byte`, `short`, `int`, `long`, `decimal`, `float`, `double`, `ushort`, `uint`, `ulong`